Alzheimer's is not a disease of old age

 The more people remain stuck in the fast, superficial thinking patterns of System 1, the harder it becomes for them to engage in the complex, reflective processes of System 2.
 Over time, this could lead to a society where deep thinking becomes increasingly rare.

-Personal reflections: How small steps protect your brain
+How small steps protect your brain

 Dr. Nehls and the hosts of the podcast, Philip Hopf and Kiarash Hossainpour, also share personal experiences and insights.
 Dr. Nehls emphasizes that his own mental health has always been particularly important to him.
 Fearing cognitive decline, he deliberately avoided drugs and instead focused on a healthy lifestyle.
 His experience shows: With the right measures, you can actively protect your brain.